adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 Note that we also changed the live action from `ProductLive.New` to make it clear that it's a LiveView that creates something.

-###

 Success!
-Open your browser and you'll see that on the homepage, all your products are listed.
-But wait, how do we go to the page to create a product?
+Open your browser and you'll see that at the homepage all your products are listed.
+But wait, how do we go to the new product page?
 Your user won't guess the route!

 ### Connecting the pages using links